EVS-GIS/python-fct/README.md

 cd Path/to/my/folder
 # copy python-fct repository with git
 git clone --recursive https://github.com/EVS-GIS/python-fct.git
-# !! you also need to manually copy terrain submodule content in terrain folder, download terrain zip in github !!
 # go to python-fct new directory
 cd python-fct
 # create a new virtual environnement in python 3.8